 If you’re looking for a cost-effective and efficient way to ask for donations from your donors and prospects, look no further than a fundraising email!
-After all, email does have the highest return on investment of any marketing channel.
-With email, you can send numerous donation asks out with the click of a button.
-It’s also a great way to update donors and prospects about your current and future projects.
+After all, email does have the highest return on investment of any marketing channel and, with the click of a button, you can send numerous donation appeals.
+Asking for donations with emails also provides a great way to update donors and prospects about your current and future projects.

 While you may already be sending emails to talk to your supporters, everyone can use some extra advice when it comes to making donation appeals via email.